aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/seriescollection/_index.md

 ```

 Sets the range of category Axis values.
-It can be a range of cells (such as, "d1:e10"), or a sequence of values (such as,"\{2,6,8,10\}").
+It can be a range of cells (such as "d1:e10") or a sequence of values (such as "\{2,6,8,10\}").

 **Parameters:**
 | Parameter | Type | Description |